okyeron/neotrellis-monome/README.md

 Tested mostly using a Teensy 3.2 microcontroller.
 Teensy 4 should work the same, but it does not have USB pads broken out to use a USB breakout board.

-[There is code](neotrellis_monome_m0) for using an Adafruit SAMD21 M0/M4 boards like the Feather and ItsyBitsy, but this will probably require compiling the firmware for your specific board.
+[There is code](neotrellis_monome_m0) for using an Adafruit SAMD21/51 M0/M4 boards like the Feather and ItsyBitsy, but this will probably require compiling the firmware for your specific board.
 Compiled firmwares for Feather M4 are in the repo.

+Code for [RP2040](neotrellis_monome_rp2040) is also available, but this will probably require compiling the firmware for your specific board.

 ## compatibility